-The full population needs assessment consultation report can be viewed on the North Wales Collaborative website https://www.northwalescollaborative.wales/north-wales-population-assessment/
+The full population needs assessment consultation report can be viewed on the North Wales Collaborative website.

 Mental health services are provided through primary care mental health services, community mental health teams and inpatient facilities who support patients outside of the hospital environment.
 Local councils and the health board provide care and support for people with mental illnesses in the community.
 Residential care, day services and outreach teams are an important part of psychiatric care.